openstack-k8s-operators/ci-framework/roles/cifmw_cephadm/README.md

  `cifmw_cephadm_certs`: The path on the ceph host where TLS/SSL certificates are located.
 It points to '/etc/pki/tls'

-* `cifmw_cephadm_dashboard_crt`: The SSL/TLS certificate signed by CA which is an optional parameter.
-If it is provided, ceph dashboard will be configured for SSL automatically.
+* `cifmw_cephadm_certificate`: The SSL/TLS certificate signed by CA which is an optional parameter.
+If it is provided, ceph dashboard and rgw will be configured for SSL automatically.
 Certificate should be made available in `cifmw_cephadm_certs` path only.
-To enable SSL for dashboard, both `cifmw_cephadm_dashboard_crt` and `cifmw_cephadm_dashboard_key` are needed.
+To enable SSL for dashboard, both `cifmw_cephadm_certificate` and `cifmw_cephadm_key` are needed.

-* `cifmw_cephadm_dashboard_key`: The SSL/TLS certificate key which is an
+* `cifmw_cephadm_key`: The SSL/TLS certificate key which is an
    optional parameter.
-If it is provided, ceph dashboard will be configured for SSL automatically.
+If it is provided, ceph dashboard and rgw will be configured for SSL automatically.

 * `cifmw_cephadm_monitoring_network`: the Ceph `public_network` where the
    dashboard monitoring stack instances should be bound.
 The network range